 Part One Certified Registered Nurse Anesthetist Salary

-CRNAs are the highest paid of all of the nursing specialties, and for good reason.
+CRNAs are the highest paid nursing specialty, and for good reason.
 Though all nurses provide compassionate care to their patients, being a nurse anesthetist and managing patients’ anesthesia needs requires a high level of judgment, skill, experience, and knowledge.
 The average nurse anesthetist salary is $195,610, according to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook as of May 2022.

 Different locations throughout the country offer significantly different average salaries for Certified Registered Nurse Anesthetists.
 Though you may think the difference has to do with the cost of living or the number of professionals available in a remote region, the real differential is based on the scope of practice law within a state.